ArinaGodman/etl_converstionista/README.md

     ```

 4. **Configure the database connection:**
-    - Create a `.env` file in the root directory and add your PostgreSQL database configuration:
+    - Create an `.env` file in the root directory and add your PostgreSQL database configuration.
+You can also just change my file:
     ```
     PG_HOST=your_host
     PG_DATABASE=your_database